-More refined estimates of the required renewal expenditure requires the reliable data in terms of inventory, valuation and condition.
+More refined estimates of the required renewal expenditure require data that is reliable in terms of inventory, valuation and condition.

-As the City's asset management maturity, data reliability and systems improves, the reliability of the renewal estimate will improve.
+As the City's asset management maturity, data reliability and systems improve, the reliability of these estimates will improve.

 For purposes of this document, the annualised replacement cost will present the official indicators of required renewal expenditure as an annual average over the next 10 years.

 This number excludes the impact of any growth of the portfolio due to new and upgrade projects over the next 10 years.

-All replacement costs are presented as they were in June 2022, and no consumer or construction price index (CPI) has been applied to adjust for inflation.
+All replacement costs are presented as they were in June 2023, and no consumer or construction price index (CPI) has been applied to adjust for inflation.